On the Complexity of Barrier Resilience for Fat Regions: Fixed-parameter tractability

 \end{proof}

-Notice that the bound is very loose, since most of the choices will lead to an invalid crossing pattern (for example, patterns that forbid passing through a disk, but force $\rho$ to pass through one of its cells).
-However, the importance of the previous lemma is in the fact that the total number of crossing patterns only depends on $r$ (and not on $n$).
+Note that the bound is very loose, since most of the choices will lead to an invalid crossing pattern.
+However, the importance of the lemma is in the fact that the total number of crossing patterns only depends on $r$.

-Our FPT algorithm consists in considering all possible crossing patterns, finding the optimal solution for a fixed crossing pattern, and returning the solution of smallest resilience.
+Our FPT algorithm works by considering all possible crossing patterns, finding the optimal solution for a fixed crossing pattern, and returning the solution of smallest resilience.
 From now on, we assume that a given pattern has been fixed, and we want to obtain the path of smallest resilience that satisfies the given pattern.
 If no path exists, we simply discard it and associate infinite resilience to it.